1. Important notice

 You have the right to object to us processing your personal data for our legitimate business interests or for direct marketing purposes (including any related profiling).
 For more information about your rights and how you can exercise them, please see the section Your rights.

 3. What personal data do we collect and why

 Personal data is any information that identifies you personally whether directly (for example, your name) or indirectly (for example, information about your use of our products and services).

 We may collect, store and transfer different kinds of personal data about you which as have grouped together as follows:

 We collect the following personal data from you:

-Identity and Contact Data includes first name, last name, email address, username or similar identifier we collect when you create an account with us, given us feedback or leave a review, or where you enter a prize draw, competition, promotion or survey with us.
+Identity and Contact Data includes first name, last name, email address, username, or similar identifier we collect when you create an account with us, give us feedback, or leave a review, or when you enter a prize draw, competition, promotion, or survey with us.

 Marketing and Communications Data includes your preferences in receiving marketing from us and any third parties and your communication preferences.
 Where you have consented, we use your personal data to contact you about how we can help you find products and services.